Teun/SnappetChallenge/README.md

 ## Technology

 To complete the SnappetChallenge I used a combination of the next technologies and tools:
-- **Angular 2** is the next version of Google’s massively popular MV* framework for building complex applications in the browser (and beyond).
+- **Angular 2** is the next version of Googleï¿½s massively popular MV* framework for building complex applications in the browser (and beyond).
 - **JSMP** is a package manager for the SystemJS universal module loader, built on top of the dynamic ES6 module loader.
 This enables rappid development and hot-reloading in the browser.
 - **ASP.Net Core** is a lean and composable framework for building web and cloud applications.
 ASP.NET Core is fully open source and available on GitHub.
 ASP.NET Core is available on Windows, Mac, and Linux.